 The Short Story Prize is awarded for the best piece of unpublished short fiction (2000-5000 words).
 Regional winners will receive £2,500 and the Overall Winner will receive £5,000.
 Translators will receive additional prize money.

-The 2014 Short Story Prize will is open for entry and will close on 30 November 2013.
+The 2015 Short Story Prize will open for entry 15 September and will close on 15 November 2014.
 Entries can be made via the online application form.

-Commonwealth Writers is delighted to continue its partnership with Granta Magazine to give the overall and regional winners of the 2014 Commonwealth Short Story Prize the opportunity to have their story edited and published by Granta online.
+Commonwealth Writers has partnered with Granta magazine to give the Overall Winner of the 2014 Commonwealth Short Story Prize the opportunity to be published by Granta online.
 You can read Jennifer’s winning story here.